 Pre-order at Riptide Publishing

 A free epilogue for Escaping Indigo is available to newsletter subscribers.
-You can sign up here, and a link for the story will appear as soon as you do.
+You can sign up here, and a link for the story will be mailed to you.

 I ended Escaping Indigo, the book, exactly where I thought it should end, so this epilogue doesn’t need to be read in order to get the full Escaping Indigo story.
 And, if you haven’t read Escaping Indigo yet, it probably won’t make too much sense, and it’ll be spoilerific.
 But it is some fun and fluff, for anyone who wants to spend a bit more time with Micah and Bellamy.